deckhouse/modules-actions/.docs/cve_scan.md

 ```
 tag - module image tag
 module_name - module name
+dd_url - URL to defectDojo
+dd_token - token of defectDojo to upload reports
+deckhouse_private_repo - url to private repo
+prod_registry - Must be deckhouse prod registry, used to get trivy databases and release images
+prod_registry_user - Username to log in to deckhouse prod registry
+prod_registry_password - Password to log in to deckhouse prod registry
+dev_registry - Must be deckhouse dev registry, used to get dev images
+dev_registry_user - Username to log in to deckhouse dev registry
+dev_registry_password - Password to log in to deckhouse dev registry
 ```
 #### Optional
 ```
 scan_several_lastest_releases - true/false.
 Whether to scan last several releases or not.
 For scheduled pipelines override will not work as value is always true
 latest_releases_amount - Number of latest minor releases to scan.
 Latest patch versions of latest N minor versions will be taken.
 Default is: 3
 severity - Vulnerabilities severity to scan.
 Default is: UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL
 module_prod_registry_custom_path - Module custom path in prod registry.
 Example: flant/modules
 module_dev_registry_custom_path - Module custom path in dev registry.
 Example: flant/modules
 ```

 ### GitHub Masked variables